Hazardous Waste is characterized by being either Corrosive, Flammable, Reactive, or Toxic.

 - Latex Paint** Please see disposal information below.

 - Medication (call the Sheriff's office for details 772-462-7300)

 - Over (3) three 5 gallon containers of Antifreeze, Gas and Motor Oil per household per day

 - Over 100 pounds of dry/granular material per household per day

 - Sharps/Needles (call the Health Dept. 772-873-4931)

-To dispose of large quantities of hazardous waste or materials we are not permitted to accept, use a directory to find disposal services according to the material.
+To dispose of hazardous materials we are not permitted to accept or quantities larger than our limits, use a directory to find disposal services according to the material.

 **Latex Paint is water based and not considered hazardous, however, it must be completely dried to a solid before disposing in your household garbage.

 Drive straight ahead to the Scale House, pull up on the scale closest to the building, let the operator know what items you are dropping off and they will direct you.

 Fort Pierce, FL 34981